poshplum/poshplum/README.md

 ## Application Plumbing

-A Posh Plum also provides two optional components to use as the plumbing for high-reliability application software.
+Posh Plum also provides two optional components to use as the plumbing for high-reliability application software.
 With Reactor and State Machine, it's possible to create any application from simple to sophisticated without any other libraries.